 If you are paying for multiple credit cards and smaller loans, consider consolidating them using a short term loan.
-Even with fair or bad credit, you can apply for personal loans to essentially pay off your existing debt and simplify your finances.
+Even with fair or poor credit, you can apply for bad credit loans online to essentially pay off your existing debt and simplify your finances.

 Pay off multiple small cards and then have only one loan to deal with every month.
 You will probably find that the payment on the new loan is less than the total of the minimum payments you were making, freeing up even more money for saving.